solid/solid-spec/README.md

 ## Quick Intro

-This document contains design notes on individual components used by SoLiD.
-They are intended to be a guide for developers who plan to build social linked data servers and applications.
+SoLiD is a proposed set of conventions for building decentralized social applications on the Linked Data stack.
+This document contains design notes on the individual components used, intended to be a guide for developers who plan to build servers or applications.

-SoLiD was designed from the ground up to be modular and openly extensible.
+SoLiD is modular and extensible.
 It relies as much as possible on existing [W3C](http://www.w3.org/) standards.

-##TL;DR example of SoLiD in action
+##Brief Example of SoLiD in Action

 This example is taken from W3C's [Social Web WG](http://www.w3.org/wiki/Socialwg/) user stories, where it is called ["user posts a note"](http://www.w3.org/wiki/Socialwg/Social_API/User_stories#User_posts_a_note):

  1. Eric writes a short note to be shared with his followers.